palak-parhawk-2003/fastag-fraud-detection/README.md

 <li>Notebook Execution: Run the Jupyter Notebook provided in this repository to perform the analysis and model training.</li>
 </ul>

-## Conclusion
+## ✅ Conclusion
-This project demonstrates the application of machine learning techniques in detecting fraudulent Fastag transactions, highlighting the importance of data preprocessing, feature engineering, and model selection in developing effective fraud detection systems.
+This project showcases how machine learning can be effectively used to detect fraud in Fastag transactions.
+It emphasizes the importance of good data handling, thoughtful feature design, and choosing the right model to build a robust fraud detection system.